maarten-pennings/pico/shortcut/readme.md

 ## Configuring double click

-We can run `var.y` from a terminal with the commad `./var.py`, or we can simply double-click it; after all, it is on the desktop.
+We can run `var.py` from a terminal with the commad `./var.py`, or we can simply double-click it; after all, it is on the desktop.

 However, the latter approach does come up with a dialog